cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 - Refactor ember-data internals to use some sort of `network` service that masks how that actually works inside.
 It could be implemented in terms of `Ember.$`, `fetch` or raw `XHR`.
 This service should be provided by the networking libraries (`ember-ajax`, `ember-network`, `ember-fetch`...).
 For backwards compatibility reasons probably this service's semantics should mimic `$.ajax`, but not sure.
 - Put a carrot for developers to make their addons jquery-free.
 One idea I have is giving them one extra point in ember-observer.
 We could detect this checking if `ember-native-dom-event-dispatcher` is present in some of the ember-try scenarios.
 - Ensure that the top 15?
 20?
 25? addons in popularity work without jQuery.
-Like with mobile apps' usage, those top XX addons account would cover a significant percentage of the apps.
+Like with mobile apps' usage, those upgrading a few of most popular addons would cover a significant percentage of the apps.